 The government has confirmed new funding support to encourage employers to consider taking on an apprentice.
 Employer payments of up to £3,000* per new apprentice hire are available.
-Call us on 0330 332 7997, email us at email@example.com or start a live chat below to find out how we can help you support and develop your workforce.
+Our step by step Funding Incentive ‘How To’ Guide covers all you need to know.
+You can also call us on 0330 332 7997, email us at firstname.lastname@example.org or start a live chat below to find out how we can help you support and develop your workforce.

 An apprenticeship is a job with paid work experience with accompanying assessment and skills development programme.
 Apprenticeships offer benefits to the employers and individuals giving valuable hands-on experience to the apprentice and can provide your business with a boost to skills and help improve productivity.

 Hiring an apprentice can also help increase employee satisfaction, reduce staff turnover and reduce your recruitment costs.